 Grad Assistantship in Forest Nutrient Cycling

 Ruth Yanai is looking for one more graduate student, MS or PhD, to participate in a large, multi-investigator project on nutrient limitation in northern hardwood forests.
 Field sites are located at Hubbard Brook, Jeffers Brook, and Bartlett Experimental Forests in the White Mountains of New Hampshire.
 Since 2011, thirteen stands have been receiving N, P, N&P, and control treatments in 0.25-ha plots, and six stands also have a Ca plot.
 We welcome inquiries from prospective students interested in above- or below-ground questions related to nutrient cycling and tradeoffs involved in multiple resource acquisition.
 More information on the project can be found at http://www.esf.edu/melnhe .

-The ideal candidate will be available to assist with managing fieldwork activities beginning in late May, 2014.
+The ideal candidate will be available to assist with managing fieldwork activities beginning in June, 2014.
 Field experience and the ability to live in a group setting are essential.
 A field crew blog from previous years is available at http://shoestringproject.wordpress.com/.
 Starting in January 2015 is also a possibility.

 In addition to projects in New Hampshire, collaborative opportunities exist for students interested in uncertainty analysis through the QUEST Research Coordination Network.
 QUEST stands for Quantifying Uncertainty in Ecosystem Studies.
 More information on QUEST efforts are available at http://quantifyinguncertainty.org.

 We appreciate communicating with students as part of the application process.
 Prospective students should begin that conversation by requesting the password for Ruth's project materials from Heather Engelman at email@example.com.

 Ruth Yanai, State University of New York College of Environmental Science and Forestry, Melany Fisk, Miami University Department of Zoology, Oxford, OH; Tim Fahey and Christy Goodale, Cornell University, Ed Rastetter, Marine Biological Laboratory Ecosystem Center, Woods Hole, MA; Joel Blum.
 University of Michigan Department of Geological Sciences, Ann Arbor, MI.